Tumse Na Ho Payega (film): Plot

 Gaurav Shukla is a 28-year-old who is frustrated with his job.
 He introduces his two best friends Sharad Malhotra "Mal" and Hardik Vaghela through a narration.
 At the pub, they met Gaurav's childhood crush, Devika, and Arjun Kapoor, Devika's boyfriend.
 Since their school days, Arjun has been a topper and they were backbenchers.
 While peeing at the office washroom, Gaurav shouts about his frustrated life and decides to leave the company, which his boss overhears.
 His boss first tries to convince him to say, then fires him.
 Arjun's mother, "Anu Aunty", has come over to Gaurav's home to show off her son's promotion, but after hearing that Gaurav has left the job, starts gossiping about it.
 Anu Aunty is a society self-appointed guardian who gossips and judges children on their success and failure.
 Gaurav's crush and friends only know that he had been fired from the job.

 At Arjun's promotion party, Gaurav shares his unique startup idea to his friends about delivering homemade food for office going bachelors.
 In earlier days, he used to carry a tiffin for his ex-colleague.
 He, along with Mal and Devika, then start delivering boxes to their respective offices.
 The idea starts to be successful, and they expand their business.
 They organise a party where Arjun again makes fun of them; they decide to show Arjun what they can do.

 They meet investors and appoint staff.
-They develop a app where if a person opens the app they will find moms around 2km to deliver food.
+They develop an app where if a person opens the app they will find moms around 2 km to deliver food.
 Things started to get messed up as their investor runs the company like the way Gaurav was working earlier.
 The company fires the main chefs (the mothers) and replace them with professionals.
 After the quality fell and the company lost its customer base, the duo had an argument with the investor and decided to return his invested amount but they got to know that they have to return money upon company valuation which is 10 crore 50 lakh.
 With returning the amount only left with 10 lakh decided to give the employee the last salary.